*** This post is regularly updated. Last update: 5 September 2018 ***

 So what to do?

-You should definitely pick a European patent attorney who makes a living prosecuting software patents.
+You should definitely pick a European patent attorney who makes a living prosecuting and litigating software patents.

 Any questions?
 Let me know.